Derek J. Mitchell: Career

+In 2016 Mitchell joined Albright Stonebridge Group as a Senior Advisor.

-Currently, Mitchell serves as president of the National Democratic Institute.
+From 2018 to 2023, Mitchell served as president of the National Democratic Institute.
+On August 10, 2020, Mitchell, along with 10 other U.S. individuals, was sanctioned by the Chinese government for "behaving badly on Hong Kong-related issues".

 Political activities

-Mitchell was active on behalf of the Democratic Party, working in California in 1988 (Dukakis/Bentsen), where he was personnel director for field operations, managing more than 500 grass-roots organizers for first field operation ever organized in California for a presidential campaign.
+Mitchell was active in the Democratic Party, working in California in 1988 (Dukakis/Bentsen), where he was personnel director for field operations, managing more than 500 grass-roots organizers for first field operation ever organized in California for a presidential campaign.
 In 1992 he was logistics and operations manager of the United Democratic Campaign (Clinton-Gore, Boxer, Feinstein) in California, for the field program that had 20 offices from San Luis Obispo to San Diego.

 Personal life

 Mitchell has been married to Min Lee, a TV journalist from Taiwan, since April 30, 2006.